 But now that I thought about it, I'm not sure companies who own parking lots would want such a thing.
 They don't have to care about convenience for customers, because they don't have to compete for customers.
 Parking is very hard to find downtown.
 Space is limited and it won't grow magically.
 People will put up with inconvenience just to get a parking spot, because what choice do they have?
 So probably nothing will happen, unless it could be somehow demonstrated that companies would save expenses by adopting a more efficient way of collecting payments for parking.

 From here I can seque to Innotech.
-That will be my next post.
+That will be my next blog post.